AAA Fact Sheet

 Additional AAA Fact Sheets

-Established in 1902 by nine motor clubs with fewer than 1,500 members, AAA has 54 million members in the United States and Canada.
+Established in 1902 by nine motor clubs with fewer than 1,500 members, AAA has more than 56 million members in the United States and Canada.

 Customer Service Offices